What can mindfulness meditation do for your mental health?

 What can mindfulness meditation help with?

 There isn’t a right or wrong way to meditate.
 If you want to try out mindfulness meditation, explore different techniques and find an approach that you enjoy and that meets your needs.
 Taking part in a mindfulness meditation exercise for ten minutes a day can be very good for your emotional wellbeing.
 If you’re not sure where to start, first ask yourself what you would like to get out of meditation.
 Meditation can do much more than help you relax.
 Research has found that mindfulness meditation can have a wide number of benefits for mental wellbeing.
-Here are some things people find meditation helpful for.
+Here are some ways people find meditation helpful:

 Mindful meditating to boost your mood

 Many people notice an improvement in their general mood when they practice mindfulness.
-Research has found that mindfulness meditation can improve low mood, reduce negative thoughts and lead to a more positive outlook on life.
+Research has found that mindfulness meditation can improve low mood, reduce negative thoughts, and lead to a more positive outlook on life.
 Studies have also found that practising mindfulness meditation can make you happier and help you to be kinder towards yourself.

 Meditating to manage stress